osisoft/sample-adh-authentication_client_credentials-dotnet/README.md

 - Register a Client Credential client in OCS.
 - Replace the placeholders in the `appsettings.json` file with your Tenant Id, Client Id, and Client Secret obtained from registration.
+- Note: As a test, a request is made against the users endpoint.
+If the tenant being used has strict mode enabled and the client does not have Tenant Admin permissions, the test will fail.
+In this case, it is recommended to change the url to a type or a stream that the client has permission to access.

 ### Using Visual Studio